spiral/docs/docs/en/component/data-grid.md

 ## Mixed Specifications

 `Spiral\DataGrid\Specification\Filter\SortedFilter` and `Spiral\DataGrid\Specification\Sorter\FilteredSorter` are
-special sequence specifications that allows using both filters and sorters under the single name.
+special sequence specifications that allow using both filters and sorters under the single name.

 Usage: